kevinksx/OSXCJKFontPlists/Yosemite/HiraginoSansGB/README.md

 They are customized for the following setting:<br>

-- Simplified Chinese GUI of OS X uses Hiragino Sans GB as its GUI font.<br>
+- Both Simplified Chinese and Traditional Chinese GUI of OS X use Hiragino Sans GB as their GUI font.<br>
-- Traditional Chinese GUI of OS X uses Hiragino Kaku Gothic Pro as its GUI font.<br>

 You should make sure following things have done before applying this set of font fallback plists:<br>